MapStory: Prototyping Editable Map Animations with LLM Agents: Implementation

 \subsection{Animation Sequencer}

 The animation sequencer, which is visually represented as a timeline is implemented in React.js in the browser environment using Mapbox API as a base canvas.
 We use Fabric.js to render overlays on top of this canvas.
 The engine comprises of a time interval which runs every second when the user clicks the play button.
-Each animation block in the system is represented as a structured JSON with a \textit{block\_name}, \textit{start\_time}, \textit{end\_time}, and \textit{block\_args}, where the block arguments are specific to each block type.
+Each map animation primitive in the system is represented as with a structured JSON block with a \textit{block\_name}, \textit{start\_time}, \textit{end\_time}, and \textit{block\_args}, where the block arguments are specific to each block type.
 These blocks are typically created by the LLM agent but can be manually added by the user as well.
-When the animation starts, the renderer constantly checks if the time interval matches the start time of any blocks.
-If it does, a block specific function is called to start the animation sequence of those blocks.
-These block specific functions animate and visualize items on the Mapbox canvas with fabric.js overlay.
+When the animation starts, the renderer periodically checks if the time interval matches the start time of any block.
+If it does, a block specific function is called to start the animation sequence of that block.
+These block specific functions animate and visualize objects on the Mapbox canvas implemented as a fabric.js overlay.
 The block arguments with start and end times are passed into the block function, which then performs the animation action rendered on screen.